MDAnalysis/UGM2023/hackathon/mdakits/README.md

 [MDAKits](https://mdakits.mdanalysis.org/) are
-standalone packages containing code using MDAnalysis components that solves a specific scientific problems or in some form enhances the functionality of MDAnalysis core library.
+standalone packages containing code using MDAnalysis components that solve a specific scientific problems or in some form enhances the functionality of MDAnalysis core library.
 An MDAKit can be written by anyone and hosted anywhere.